Does something feel off in your marriage?

 If your spouse is spending an inordinate amount of time and energy on the children and making no effort to spend time with you alone, it is because that is the easiest way to navigate your relationship at the moment.
 And they could be biding their time until they get the courage to discuss the possibility of divorce or separation.

 These signs aren’t gender specific.
 And I wouldn’t bet your marriage on just one of these popping up in your marriage temporarily.
-However, if a number of these signs have been apparent in your marriage for an extended period of time, I suggest it’s time to confront your spouse.
+However, if a number of these signs have been apparent in your marriage for an extended period of time, it’s time to confront your spouse.
+It could save your marriage.

-The sooner you have an honest conversation with your spouse, the sooner you will know where you and where your marriage stands in terms of divorce or if both of you are willing and prepared to work through these obstacles.
-But if one partner isn’t interested in repair, things get difficult and a thick skin is necessary.
+The sooner you have an honest conversation with your spouse, the sooner you will know where you and where your marriage stands.
+If both of you are willing and prepared to work through these obstacles, then you have a fighting chance.
+But if one partner isn’t interested in repair, you’ll need to start considering your future together.

 I hope these 5 signs help you to figure out whether or not your spouse is sending you signs that they want a divorce.